intel-unesp-mcp/infieri2019-session1/README.md

 coprocessor card to another one.

-**1.5.7** On your desktop/workstation, open a terminal or command line console and use the command ssh to login to the host phi04.ncc.unesp.br (KNL Server) as user traineeN (N = 01 … 20; please check with the teaching assistant which number has been assigned to you):
+**1.5.7** On your desktop/workstation, open a terminal or command line console and use the command ssh to login to the host **KNL-SERVER** as user traineeN (N = 01 … 20; please check with the teaching assistant which number has been assigned to you):

 ```
-ssh –X traineeN@phi04.ncc.unesp.br
+ssh –X traineeN@KNL-SERVER
 ```

 **1.5.8** The utility `lscpu` shows information about the CPU architecture.